 - Be aware of the sanctuary zones.
 Respect the areas where you can and can’t fish.
 Sanctuary zones do not allow you to remove any fish and also have regulations about boat cleaning and releasing bilgewater

-- Be aware of other marine mammals such as seals, sea lions and dolphins and the prolific seabird life
+- Be aware of marine mammals such as seals, sea lions and dolphins and seabirds

 - Make sure you know about catch limits and legal lengths for the fish species you are targeting